 Those who aren’t saved have not only prayed a sinners prayer, they have been told that they are saved and have been given assurance of salvation.
 By this means they become almost inoculated to genuine salvation.

 The churches that have adopted this unscriptural method of evangelism have produced millions of false professions.
 There are many churches that can show only a handful of new creatures in Christ for every hundred or even thousand converts they claim.
-There is something extremely wrong about that picture.
+There is something extremely wrong with that picture.
 It is a great confusion.

 For years I have observed the sad fruit of this technique: multitudes of false professions, confusion about salvation, indifference to biblical truth, agnosticism, reprobate living, and blasphemy against God.
-In many communities across the land a large percentage of the population has prayed a sinner’s prayer under the ministry of churches practicing Quick Prayerism.
+In many communities across the land, a large percentage of the population has prayed a sinner’s prayer under the ministry of churches practicing Quick Prayerism.
 Vast numbers of these have never been born again and they are now almost inoculated against biblical salvation.
 When challenged about their lifeless spiritual condition, they commonly reply, “I have done that,” meaning they have prayed a prayer and have been given assurance of eternal life.
 Since they were not told that God requires that they repent of their sin and idolatry and that there will be a change of life, they are comfortable and self-assured that they have a ticket to Heaven.
 Those who observe these things are made to think that salvation means little or nothing in relation to one’s manner of life.

-We conclude with the testimony of an evangelist about the danger of multiplying false professions through faulty soul winning techniques:
+We conclude with the testimony of an evangelist about the danger of multiplying false professions through faulty soul-winning techniques:

-“Many years ago, in order to answer the criticism of the mounting number of false professions, I heard a brother say, ‘I would rather lead 100 souls to Christ, knowing that 95 of them were false professions, and see five of them go to heaven, than to not attempt to be a soul-winner.’
+“Many years ago, in order to answer the criticism of the mounting number of false professions, I heard a brother say, ‘I would rather lead 100 souls to Christ, knowing that 95 of them were false professions, and see five of them go to heaven than to not attempt to be a soul-winner.’
 The first tragedy of that statement is assuming that those are the only two options: either to rack up false professions while winning a few, or to not witness at all.
 How about the option of being a witness within the guidelines of scriptural teaching, which produces very few false professions!
 The second tragedy is the flippant attitude about the 95 people to whom you gave assurance of salvation that will one day wake up in hell!
 Most of them will not allow a genuine witness to approach them about their souls, because they’re banking on that false assurance that you gave them.”

 SOWING AND REAPING: A COURSE IN EVANGELISM.